EffieLiu-OvO/Mengqiu_Liu_Project2/README.md

 # CS5610 Web Development - Project Repository

 ## Overview
 This repository contains projects for the CS5610 Web Development course.
 The current implementation focuses on Project 2, which builds upon Project 1 by transforming a static Battleship game website into an interactive React application.
+It is now deployed on render, please visit：https://mengqiu-battleship.onrender.com

 ## Project 2: Interactive Battleship Game
 Project 2 enhances the static Battleship website from Project 1 by implementing interactive gameplay using React.
 The application now features: